Elliptic stable envelopes and hypertoric loop spaces: Introduction

 \section{Introduction}

 Let $X$ be a smooth quasi-projective complex variety with an action of a torus $\mathbf{A}$.
 A polarisation is a class $T^{1/2} \in K_{\mathbf{A}}(X)$ satisfying

-Stable envelopes are certain correspondences between $X^{\mathbf{A}}$ and $X$ associated with generic cocharacters of $\mathbf{A}$.
+Stable envelopes are certain correspondences between $X^{\mathbf{A}}$ and $X$ associated with a polarization and a choice of generic cocharacter of $\mathbf{A}$.
 They can be defined on the level of cohomology, K-theory or elliptic cohomology.
 They play a crucial role in modern geometric representation theory.

 In each case, one works equivariantly with respect to a larger group $\mathbf{T} \supset \mathbf{A}$, which typically does not admit a polarization.
 In each case, the existence and uniqueness of stable envelopes is ensured by certain conditions on the action of $\mathbf{A}$ on $X$.